Telmisartan and Hydrochlorothiazide

 How should I store Telmisartan and Hydrochlorothiazide tablets?

-• Do not remove Telmisartan and Hydrochlorothiazide tablets from blisters until right before you take them.
+- Do not remove Telmisartan and Hydrochlorothiazide tablets from containers and blisters until right before you take them.

 General information about Telmisartan and Hydrochlorothiazide tablets